 Building on the Minister’s commitment to look at the considerations for the roll-out in rural areas, I make a plea for him to consider the associated factors that need to be taken into account, such as mobile coverage or communications connections.
 I ask him to take account of those wider issues to get the full big picture of what is required to enable roll-out.

 I am a great believer in allowing one’s ideas to formulate and develop through scrutiny.
-I am inclined that we should do a mapping exercise to see where charge points are now and where we envisage them developing in the short term, and to identify the further steps that need to be taken at an early stage.
+I am inclined to say that we should do a mapping exercise to see where charge points are now and where we envisage them developing in the short term, and to identify the further steps that need to be taken at an early stage.
 With the other technologies that the hon.
 Gentleman and I have mentioned, we are playing catch-up.
 Good work has been done by this Government, the previous Government and the Government before that in trying to get there, but anticipating some of those problems by doing a detailed mapping exercise might allow us to take early steps of the kind that the hon.
 Gentleman and I wish to see.
 I commit to do that as a result of this scrutiny.